easybuilders/easybuild-tutorial/docs/2023-eb-eessi-uk-workshop/easybuild-installation.md

 eb --version
 ```

-The output should match with the <a href="https://pypi.org/project/easybuild/">latest EasyBuild version</a>.
+The output should match with the [latest EasyBuild version](https://pypi.org/project/easybuild/), unless you
+installed the development version from method 3 above where the version string will include `dev` and git
+hashs for the framework and easyblock repositories.

 #### Consulting the help output